Saudi Aramco plans $25.6B share sale in biggest ever IPO

 DUBAI, United Arab Emirates (AP) — Saudi Arabia’s state-owned oil company Aramco on Thursday set a share price for its IPO — expected to be the biggest ever — that puts the value of the company at $1.7 trillion, more than Apple or Microsoft.

 The company said it will sell its shares at 32 riyals ($8.53) each, putting the overall value of the stake being sold at $25.6 billion.
+That surpasses IPO record holder Alibaba Group Holding Ltd, the Chinese conglomerate and e-commerce company that raised about $25 billion in 2014.

 Aramco, which pumps and produces Saudi Arabia’s crude oil to the world, is floating a 1.5% stake in the company, or 3 billion shares.
-Trading is expected to happen on the Saudi Tadawul stock exchange on Dec.
-11, or by mid-December.
+Trading is expected to happen on the Saudi Tadawul stock exchange by mid-December.

-The company is selling 0.5% to individual investors, who are Saudi citizens and residents of Saudi Arabia, and 1% to institutional investors, which can be sovereign wealth funds, asset managers and government-run pension programs.
+The company is selling a 0.5% stake to individual investors, who are Saudi citizens and residents of Saudi Arabia, and 1% to institutional investors, which can be sovereign wealth funds, asset managers and government-run pension programs.

-The pricing of the shares is at the top range of what Aramco had sought.
-The company had priced it shares ranging from 30 to 32 riyals each, or between 8$ and $8.53 a share.
+The IPO price is at the top of the range that Aramco had sought.
+It had been looking for between 30 to 32 riyals each, or $8 to $8.53 a share.

-In the announcement Thursday, Aramco said the offering drew heavy demand.
+Aramco said Thursday the offering drew heavy demand.

-The company’s financial advisers had said earlier that most orders had come from Saudi funds or companies, with foreign investors— including from neighboring Gulf Arab states— accounting for 10.5% of the bids.
-It was not immediately known what the final figures released Thursday represent and how much of that was generated by foreign investment.
+Its financial advisers had said earlier that most orders were coming from Saudi funds or companies, with foreign investors— including from neighboring Gulf Arab states— accounting for only 10.5% of the bids.
+It was not immediately known what the final breakdown was.

-The highly anticipated sale of a sliver of the company has generated global buzz since Crown Prince Mohammed bin Salman first announced plans for it more than two years ago.
-That’s in part because it would clock in as the world’s biggest IPO, surpassing record holder Alibaba Group Holding Ltd, the Chinese conglomerate and e-commerce company, which raised about $25 billion in 2014.
+The sale of a sliver of the oil behemoth generated global buzz since Crown Prince Mohammed bin Salman first announced plans for it more than two years ago.

 The kingdom’s plan to sell part of the company is part of a wider economic overhaul aimed at raising new streams of revenue for the oil-dependent country.
 This as oil prices struggle to reach the $75 to $80 per barrel price range that analysts say is needed to balance Saudi Arabia’s budget.
 Brent crude is trading at just over $63 a barrel.